Mon – Sat

 Ending your marriage can be a traumatic experience, but mediation can make divorce easier and more affordable.
 In mediation, parties meet with divorce mediator Jin Kim to resolve their issues outside of court.
 In contrast to the high cost of litigation in family court, mediation can save parties thousands of dollars in attorney fees.

 How Much Does Divorce Mediation Cost?

 Mediation can be an affordable alternative to litigation in family court.
 Unlike divorce attorney fees, mediation does not require a large upfront retainer fee.
-Instead, mediation occurs on a pay-as-you-go basis with the client making payment for each session at the time of service.
+In mediation you pay-as-you-go with the client making payment for each session at the time of service.
 Accordingly, mediation can help parties work towards their marital settlement agreement while they spread out the total cost over several months, much like collaborative divorce although there are key differences between the two.

-The total cost of mediation will depend upon the facts and temperament of the parties.
+The total cost of mediation will depend on the facts and temperament of the parties.
 With that said, we do offer flat-fee divorce mediation that includes preparation of the marital settlement agreement

 Divorce Mediation FAQS

 The law defines mediation as “a process in which a neutral person or persons facilitate communication between the disputants to assist them in reaching a mutually acceptable agreement”.
 [Evidence Code 1115(a)]